SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### <a name="tenant_management_object"></a>Tenant management objects

 Tenant management objects are devices in tenant "management" representing existing tenants.
 Once new tenant is created, new tenant management object is also created in tenant "management" with type "c8y_Tenant" and name equals to tenant id.
-This object contains also fragment "origin" with "externalReference" and other custom properties of associated tenant.
+This object contains also fragment "customProperties" with "externalReference" and other custom properties of associated tenant.

 Warning: if tenant management object is accidentally deleted, it may be recreated by updating any property of associated tenant, however tenant-specific permissions related to the tenant will be lost.